jenky/laravel-api/README.md

 **Route::api($version, array $options, $callback)**

-The `options` parameter can be omitted from the method.
+The `$options` parameter can be omitted from the method.

 ```php
 Route::api('v1', [